folio-org/mod-spring-template/README.md

 ## How-to guide
 This guide shows how to create a new folio backend module using the mod-spring-template engine

-1. Clone the mod-sping-template repository from the github https://github.com/folio-org/mod-spring-template
+1. Clone the mod-spring-template repository from the github https://github.com/folio-org/mod-spring-template
 2. Rename the folder containing the project following FOLIO naming conventions and delete the git related folder .git
 3. Edit the pom.xml and provide valid values for tags
    - artifactId